Bennev/training-dark-mode/README.md

-# Scrimba - Scrimba - React Site Solution
+# Scrimba - React Site Solution

 This is a solution to the [React Site project on Scrimba](https://scrimba.com/learn/learnreact).
 Scrimba helps you improve your coding skills by building realistic projects.